-- The cost of hiring a new employee is expensive, with one study from the Society for Human Resource Management (SHRM) setting this number at more than $4,000 per hire.
+- Cost.
+The cost of hiring a new employee is expensive, with one study from the Society for Human Resource Management (SHRM) setting this number at more than $4,000 per hire.

 - Lost productivity.
 It’s easy to focus on the cost of hiring a replacement, but you must also consider the productivity loss associated with a person leaving the company.
 According to the same SHRM study, 42 days is the average time it takes to fill a position.
 With being down a person, how much work will be neglected?
 Will this have a negative impact on performance and your bottom line?

-- Uptick in mistakes.
+- An uptick in mistakes.
 Tying into productivity, when an employee leaves a company, his or her tasks are often passed onto another worker until a replacement is hired.
 Even if this person is doing their best to keep up, an uptick in mistakes is likely.
 Try to set up a transition plan and work with the employee picking up the slack closely so you can be there to answer any questions they have and hopefully reduce any mistakes made.